madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 ### PUT /api/data/set_password/{user_id}

 This endpoint updates the password of a user.
 The new password's hash and salt should be included in the body as a Base64 string.
+Only admins can set user details for users other than themselves.

 Request Headers
 ```